ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2023-07-25-Innovation-Project-Overview.markdown

 But most importantly, HAVE FUN!

 Thanks for coaching!
-Please reach out with any questions.

 Heather<br>

-heatherb@firstwa.org
+This article is by the coach of an award-winning team called Cryptic Cookies Bits & Bots.